 1940–45: In 1941 Manya was forced to work for a German company that produced military uniforms.
 The following year, the Nazis began deporting Jews from Sosnowiec to the Auschwitz-Birkenau killing center.
 Manya and her family were saved temporarily from deportation because of their work permits.
 In March 1943, however, she was forcibly taken to the Gogolin transit camp, and from there to the Gleiwitz forced-labor camp.
 She never saw her family again; they were deported to Auschwitz.
 In January 1945, as the Soviet army approached, the prisoners were evacuated on a death march.

 Manya and the other prisoners were transported for ten days in open freight cars in the bitter cold to the Ravensbrueck concentration camp.
 During the journey, she shielded a sick friend from being crushed in the overcrowded car.
 Manya's arms were bruised and swollen.
 Later she was taken to the Rechlin camp, where she was rescued by the Swedish Red Cross in April 1945.
 In 1950 she emigrated from Sweden to the United States.
-Manya is currently a volunteer at the United States Holocaust Memorial Museum and is an active member of the Museum's speakers bureau.
+Manya volunteered for many years with the United States Holocaust Memorial Museum as a member of the Survivors Speakers Bureau.